Individual Travel Assistance

 - We offer a 25% discount on our Paris luggage storage.

-You will find this helpful when that souvenir pottery you picked up in Portugal starts to weigh on your shoulder.
+You will find this helpful when that souvenir pottery you picked up at the start of your trip in Portugal, starts to weigh on your shoulder.

 - More generally, you become “our client.”
 This has a set of intangible benefits which become glaringly apparent when, for instance, you lose your passport (we have helped to replace 14 since we started counting in 2008).